pysv/PySV-website/README.md

     cd website
     lektor build --output-path ../www

+### Pixi

+Alternatively use Pixi:

+    pixi run build-static

 ## Adding more avatars
 Create new avatars with the script below
 The default avatar is defined in PySV-website.lektorproject

     avatar_creator/create_avatar.py

 ## Publishing
 The website is hosted on S3, www/* needs to be uploaded to S3, requires access tokens.

 AWS Credentials are stored in the GitHub Secrets of this repository:
 * AWS_ACCESS_KEY_ID
 * AWS_SECRET_ACCESS_KEY

 ### GitHub Actions